 Debian, Ubuntu, KubuntuNote

-For Debian 7, Ubuntu 12, and Ubuntu 14, MySQL can be installed using the MySQL APT Repository instead of the platform's native software repository.
+For Debian 7 and 8, and Ubuntu 12, 14, and 15, MySQL can be installed using the MySQL APT Repository instead of the platform's native software repository.
 See Section 2.5.3, “Installing MySQL on Linux Using the MySQL APT Repository” for details.

 On Debian and related distributions, there are two packages for MySQL in their software repositories,